 Initially this was the company info:

 IPHONE ACCESSORIES AND REPAIR LTD

 Then I found this one.
 Is it the same?

 Company No. 08487536

-It seems this outfit ditched their old company name and registered this new one recently--likely because the old one was getting quite a number of fraud complaints.
-Therefore, you may wish to search Companies House to see if they've jumped ship again.
+Perhaps this outfit ditched their old company name and registered a new one--likely because the old one was getting quite a number of fraud complaints.
+Therefore, I suggest searching Companies House to see if they've jumped ship again.
 It's no mystery why they no longer disclose their company info on their website.

 Despite the effort, I considered it time well spent to submit a report to Action Fraud.
 I'm not expecting much, but I hope they can do something if enough victims unite and submit reports.
 So I encourage you to do so if you too are a victim.

 Submit a Report to Citizens Advice / Trading Standards